 70 academic papers and applied more than 30 patents.

 Dr. Lisa Xu is a Distinguished Professor and Acting Dean, SJTU School of BME, and Dean of Med-X Research Institute.
 Dr. Xu received her Ph.D. degree from University of Illinois at Urbana-Champaign, USA, in 1991.
 She was on the faculty of the City University of New York, and promoted to associate professor with tenure in 1996.
 She then moved to Purdue University as a tenured associate professor in Mechanical Engineering in 1997 with a joint faculty position in Biomedical Engineering.
-Dr. Xu was named 'Chang Jiang Distinguished Professor' by Chinese Ministry of Education in 2003, and received the prestigious 'Outstanding Young Investigator Award' from Natural Science Foundation of China (NSFC) in 2007.
+Dr. Xu was received the prestigious 'Outstanding Young Investigator Award' from Natural Science Foundation of China (NSFC) in 2007.
 She was the recipient of Natural Science Award from Chinese Ministry of Education in 2010.
 Her research has been supported by NCI and NSF in US, and NSFC and '973' and '863' national center grants from the Ministry of Science and Technology in China.
 She has published more than 150 peer reviewed journal articles and conference proceedings, as well as four book chapters.
 She is an ASME Fellow and AIMBE Fellow, and a senior member of IEEE.
 Professor Xu has served as the Chair of the Technical Program of the 2005' EMBS and an AdCom Member of EMBS in 2011.
 She has also served as Deputy Secretary for International Affairs of Chinese Society of Biomedical Engineering since 2009, and President of Shanghai Society of Biomedical Engineering since 2010.
 Her research interests include molecular imaging, bio-thermal physics, and cancer diagnosis and therapy.

 Dr. Guo-Yuan Yang is KC Wong Endowed Chair Professor of Biomedical Engineering at SJTU.
 He received his M.D. degree from Shanghai Medical University in 1987, and conducted postdoctoral research at UCSF from 1989 to 1991.
 He then worked as a Research Investigator and Assistant Professor at University of Michigan form 1991 to 2001.
 From 2001 to 2008, he worked as Associate Professor and Professor at UCSF.
 In 2008, he joined the faculty of SJTU Med-X Research Institute as Associate Dean, and acted as a director of Chinese Society for Neuroscience.
 At the same time, Prof. Yang has been on the editorial boards of Stroke, Aging and Disease, Cerebrovascular Disease, Chinese Journal of Cerebrovascular Diseases, and Chinese Journal of nervous and mental diseases.
 He has published more than 150 SCI papers with a total impact factor over 600, which have been cited over 3000 times.
 He has also been involved in the writing of seven books.
 Since he became a SJTU faculty, his research has been supported by Shanghai 'Pujiang Scholar Award', '973 Program', NSFC, and grants from Science and Technology Commission of Shanghai Municipality.
 His research focuses on the mechanisms of cerebrovascular diseases and the clinical applications of the studies, which include: 1) Neurovascular units; 2) mechanisms and treatment of cerebral ischemia; 3) mechanisms and treatment of brain arteriovenous malformation; 4) applications of neuroimaging in cerebral ischemia; and 5) clinical applications of stem cells for cerebrovascular diseases